Degrassi Junior High: Re-runs and syndication

 In Canada, the series re-ran on CBC starting from summer 1991.
 On 1 September 1997, the show began to air in re-runs on Showcase.
 In the United States, the series was rerun on Showtime starting from 14 August 1994, in its original 1987 CBC timeslot.
-Starting from 8 October 2005, coinciding with the premiere of Degrassi: The Next Generation's fifth season, the show along with its sequel debuted on the Noggin block The N with a two-hour block, followed by standard re-runs.
+Starting from 8 October 2005, it debuted on the Noggin block The N with a two-hour block, followed by standard re-runs.
 In Australia, re-runs aired starting on ABC from 1992.
 It later re-ran on ABC1's Rollercoaster and ABC2.
 By 2001, it had been syndicated in over seventy countries.
 In the United Kingdom, UK Gold screened Degrassi Junior High daily starting from its launch in 1992.
 Later in the mid-1990s, Degrassi Junior High later reran on The Children's Channel.